MLB’s Proposed Coronavirus Health Protocol Would Include 10K Tests Each Week, Social Distancing In Dugouts

-Major League Baseball is taking steps toward starting its coronavirus-shortened season, but a draft report of the league’s proposed health protocol shows that it would come with significant restrictions including social distancing in the dugout and a slew of weekly tests.
+Major League Baseball is taking steps toward starting its shortened season, but a draft report of the league’s proposed health protocol shows that it would come with significant restrictions, including social distancing in the dugout and a slew of weekly tests.

-The report added that the league would conduct 10,000 coronavirus test each week — for more than just players.
+The report added that the league would conduct 10,000 coronavirus tests each week — for more than just players.

 “The proposal obtained by USA TODAY Sports, which was first reported by The Athletic, calls for daily multiple temperature screenings, including at home and on the road, before team members even coming to the stadium,” the report noted.
 “There will be multiple COIVD-19 tests during the week given to the players, and even family members.
 The league will also offer free diagnostic and antibody/serology testing for healthcare workers or other first responders.”